Chowan County DWI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 am to 5 pm) may expedite the process, as more staff are typically available.
-Posting bail late at night or on weekends can sometimes take longer.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM to 5 PM) might expedite the process, as court staff are readily available.

 What Happens After Posting Bail